Earn frequent flyer points for spending at supermarkets

 How to earn frequent flyer points at your favourite supermarket

-These points can be converted into Qantas Points at a rate of 2,000 Woolworths Rewards to 870 Qantas Points, which works out to be an earn rate of 0.43 Qantas Points per $1 spent.
-After converting, please allow up to a week for your Qantas Points to appear in your Qantas Frequent Flyer account.
+The Everyday Rewards program allows you to earn point per $1 spent on all eligible purchases at Woolworths supermarkets, BWS, Big W or Caltex Woolworths service stations.
+These points can be converted into Qantas Points at a rate of 2,000 Everyday Rewards points to 1,000 Qantas Points, which works out to be an earn rate of 0.5 Qantas Points per $1 spent.
+After converting, allow up to a week for your Qantas Points to appear in your Qantas Frequent Flyer account.

 Which supermarket rewards program is right for me?

 While both programs might seem equally attractive, the fact is you’ll derive more value if you pick just one of these rewards programs and commit to doing your shopping at the affiliated supermarket and with program partners.
 These factors will help guide your consideration when choosing between the two programs: